Skip to ContentSkip to Navigation

 Students with a Bachelor's degree from the University of Groningen in:

-with a Faculty Minor (30 ECTS) in Linguistics, are also admissible to this Master's track.
+Students with any Bachelor's degree from the University of Groningen with a Faculty Minor (30 ECTS) or pre-Master's (30-60 ECTS) in Linguistics, are also admissible to this Master's track.

-Students with a Bachelor's degree of a research university in Linguistics, with a specialization in linguistics, or with a sufficient number of linguistics courses and research components are eligible for admission to this Master's track.
+Students with a Bachelor's degree from a different Research University in Linguistics, with a specialization in linguistics, or with a sufficient number of linguistics courses and research components are also eligible for admission to this Master's track.

 language test